OpenDSA/OpenDSA/RST/en/Glossary.rst

       A specialized term used to indicate removing an :term:`element` from a :term:`stack`.

+   pointer-based implementation for binary tree nodes
+      A common way to implement :term:`binary tree` :term:`nodes
+      <node>`.
+      Each node stores a data value (or a reference to a data value), and pointers to the left and right children.
+      If either or both of the children does not exist, then a null pointer is stored.

    poset
       Another name for a :term:`partially ordered set`.